All of us have received great advice from people over the years—advice that has served us well.

 There’s also a middle ground, with advice that might work well in *some* situations, but certainly not all.

-Let’s look at some of the most common bits of bad advice, and why they should be taken with a grain of salt.
+Let’s look at some of the most common bits of bad advice, and why they should be taken with a pinch of salt.

 1. “Follow things through to completion, no matter what.”

-Anyone who has ever forced themselves to finish a book they weren’t enjoying will know that this is complete bullsh*t.
+Anyone who has ever forced themselves to finish a book they weren’t enjoying will know that this is complete BS.

 The definition of madness is to keep on doing the same thing and expecting a different result, so if you know that something isn’t working for you or isn’t right for you, why would you continue with it?